-Crews dug a trench that is 13 feet wide and 13 feet deep in the yard to remove a section of the 42-inch pipe and replaced it with a new 66-inch waterline that includes 84-inch diameter tunnel sections.
+The work involves digging trenches that are 13 feet wide and 13 feet deep to remove the old 42-inch pipe and replace it with a new 66-inch waterline that includes 84-inch diameter tunnel sections.

 Residents can expect to see trench work across Long Lake Regional Park in Arvada in November.
 Construction in the neighborhood south of the Applewood Shopping Center will begin in Fall 2018 and move southeast into Lakewood in 2019.
 There will be minimal impact on the shopping center, but shoppers can expect to see some detours in the parking lots.